Corruption in Australia: Rankings and research

-The perception of corruption in the Australian public sector has been increasing since 2012.
+The perception of corruption in the Australian public sector increased after 2012.
 In the 2015 Index Australia ranked 13th, dropping six positions since 2012.
-Australia's score of 73 in the 2021 Index is 12 points lower than it was in 2012, and was labelled by Transparency International as 'one of the world's most significant decliners, having dropped 12 points since 2012 to hit a record low this year.'
+Australia's score of 73 in the 2021 Index was 12 points lower than it was in 2012, and was labelled by Transparency International as 'one of the world's most significant decliners, having dropped 12 points since 2012 to hit a record low this year.'
 The report added, 'Its deteriorating score indicates systemic failings in tackling public sector corruption.'
-Since its low point in 2021, Australia's score has improved to 77 in 2024.
+After its low point in 2021, Australia's score improved steadily to 77 in 2024 and 76 in 2025.

-The phenomenon has also been studied by the Australian National University, which produced a report called Perceptions of Corruption and Ethical Conduct (2012), which concluded: 'there is a widespread perception that corruption in Australia has increased' and that 'the media, trade unions and political parties were seen as Australia's most corrupt institutions'.
+Additionally, there is a public perception that corruption in Australia is increasing.
+The phenomenon has been studied by the Australian National University, which produced a report called Perceptions of Corruption and Ethical Conduct (2012), which concluded: 'there is a widespread perception that corruption in Australia has increased' and that 'the media, trade unions and political parties were seen as Australia's most corrupt institutions'.

 Research published in 2015 by Chartered Accountants Australia and New Zealand found government and private firms in Australia and nearby New Zealand both display widespread 'complacent' attitudes about corruption, particularly in regards to companies bidding for government contracts.

 In January 2018, a discussion paper published by the Australia Institute, suggested that the trust in the Australian government is at a historical low, which could have reduced the GDP by as much as 4% or $72.3 billion.

 A report by Australian Public Service Commission's released in 2018 stated that investigations were conducted in only 0.3% of the workforce – a total of 596 employees.

-International comparison

-Australia's score of 77 in the 2024 Corruption Perceptions Index remains well above the global average score and ranks the country at 10th of the 180 countries in that year's Index.
-For comparison with regional scores, the best score among the countries of the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84, the average score was 44 and the worst score was 16.
-Australia ranked third in its region, behind Singapore and New Zealand.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 11 (ranked 180).
+Regional developments

 Some of Australia's smaller neighbours are making steps towards establishing Independent Commissions Against Corruption, with Papua New Guinea recently voting unanimously to set up an Independent Commission Against Corruption.
 Another small neighbour, the Solomon Islands recently appointed its first director general for its Independent Commission against Corruption.